MrLinDowsMac/wolfson-patchbay-mixer/README.md

 - Python 2.7 or later.
 Already included in Raspbian distribution.
 - PyQT4 library.
 Install it from Raspbian repository with `sudo apt-get install python-qt4`

-##Warning
+##Usage:
+Get into the project directory and run `python wolfson-pbm.py`

+###Important note:
 This is currently incomplete.
+I implemented the most relevant devices only.
 I just code this in my spare time.
 Any aportation to code will be appreciated.
 Any refork to make the code more Object-Oriented is welcome.
 I didn't tested all outputs because I don't have all the gear required for testing like SPDIF equipment, 4-pole jack headsets or loudspeakers.